Ask a Prepper

 What Is a Conibear Trap?

 The Conibear trap, also known as a body-gripping trap, is a square-shaped metal trap designed to deliver a quick, humane kill by clamping down on an animal’s neck or body.
 It’s most commonly used for small to medium-sized game such as muskrat, beaver, raccoon, and mink.
 The trap is triggered when the animal pushes through it, releasing the spring-loaded mechanism that snaps shut instantly.
-You can easily get one for under $40 on Amazon.
+You can easily get one for around $50 on Amazon.

 Who Invented It?